NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/setup-snare.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "setup-snare"
 aliases: "Setup Snare"
 source: "Pathfinder #193: Mantle of Gold"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "kobold"
 trait03: "mechanical"
 trait04: "snare"
 trait05: "trap"
-trait06: "uncommon"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "8"
 subvalue: "gp"
 invest:
 usage: "other"
 license: "ORC"
 identify:
 description: "This snare is designed to divert a target's movement towards another snare or hazard.
 You may choose to have the target attempt a Will saving throw instead of a Reflex saving throw; if you do, add the fear and mental traits plus add either the visual or auditory trait.
 When a Small or larger creature enters the square, the snare Pushes the creature 5 feet and the target becomes [[Conditions/Clumsy|Clumsy 1]] until the end of their next turn.
 On a critical failure the snare Pushes the target 10 feet and the target becomes [[Conditions/Clumsy|Clumsy 2]] until the end of their next turn."
 powerTitle1:
 actionEconomy1:
 type1: